 Partnership for Extraordinary Minds supports the idea that, when done right, inclusion benefits all students--with and without disabilities.
-In the first section below we’ve listed summaries and links to comprehensive research studies exploring the outcomes when disabled students are educated together with non-disabled students, including the positive impact on educators and on students without disabilities.
-The second section below is a compilation of excellent resources to help schools implement and support successful inclusive education programs.
+We’ve listed below summaries and links to comprehensive research studies exploring the outcomes when disabled students are educated together with non-disabled students, including the positive impact on educators and on students without disabilities.
+To find a compilation of excellent resources to help schools implement and support successful inclusive education programs see our Inclusive Education Support page.

 A Summary of Evidence on Inclusive Education is a comprehensive report on inclusion published by the Alana Institute in Brazil, along with ABT Associates.
 The report reviews evidence from more than 280 research studies conducted from 25 countries.
 There are four main sections: Benefits of Inclusive Education for Non-Disabled Students, Benefits of Inclusive Education for Students with Disabilities, Considerations in Implementing Inclusive Education, A Coordinated National Approach to Fostering Inclusion.